 North of England Interest Group

-The North of England Interest Group (NoEIG) interests cover half the counties of England:
+The North of England Interest Group covers half the counties of England.

-We follow a program designed to improve our knowledge about this vast area and its people, and give all members the opportunity to contribute.
+We follow a program designed to improve our knowledge about this area and its people, and give all members the opportunity to contribute.
 After a short meeting to discuss any matters of business, members are invited to participate in the activities planned for the meeting.
-This may be training in the use of FHWA facilities or searching in the library for information about your northern ancestors.
-At some meetings one or more members give short presentations on an aspect of the north such as its people, places or activities.
+These may be training in the use of the Society facilities or searching in the library for information about your northern ancestors.
+At most meetings one or more members give a presentation on an aspect of the north such as its people, places or activities.
+Some presentations encompass subjects of more general genealogical interest such as the importance of Wills.
 At most meetings time is given for members to provide a brief overview of their recent research, whether they've found some stepping stones or are stymied by a dry stone wall or two.

 Even if you are not from the north yourself, but have ancestors who lived or worked in the northern counties, we would be delighted if you joined us.